GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 ``collocated_nodes``
 """"""""""""""""""""

-Displays the nodes that are closer than a prescribed threshold.
+Displays the neighboring nodes that are closer to each other than a prescribed threshold.
 It is not uncommon to define multiple nodes for the exact same position, which will typically be an issue for ``geos`` and should be fixed.

 .. command-output:: python mesh_doctor.py collocated_nodes --help